peyoot/peyoot.github.io/docs/my-stuff.md

 ## DEY AIO

-A tool to maintain multiple projects of embedded system development
+A toolset to maintain multiple projects of embedded system development

 ## UPS_POWER_DETECT

 A tool to detect UPS power supply and auto shutdown server when there's an outage.

+and more ...